RasaHQ/rasa-demo/data/nlu/nlu.md

 - how to using you
 - What are the coponent
 - create chatbot steps
+- can you tell me how to create a new rasa project
+- can you help me build my bot?
 - start
+- how to build bot with rasa x

 ## intent:human_handoff
 - Can I speak to anyone who can really help me?